 Keeping up with the workload of five university courses over a 12-week semester can be challenging, and if a student falls behind, it can be very difficult to get caught up.
 Many first-year students realize that they will have to work harder than in high school; what many don’t realize is that they also have to work differently - more strategically, more consistently, and more effectively.
 An important skill for students to develop is to learn and use strategies to help them analyze and synthesize information, understand and apply concepts, and think critically and creatively.

-Encourage your student to start class work on September 10, the first day of classes, so that they don’t fall behind!
+Encourage your student to start class work the Thursday after Labour Day, or they are likely to fall behind

 One program that can help is the Supported Learning Groups Program (SLGs)!
 They provide regular, ongoing study sessions every week in many historically challenging courses facilitated by upper year students who have already taken the course and received an A. Students can also set up their own study groups through the Study Groups at Guelph website.